stefda/docker-rsync/README.md

 ```$ docker run stefda/rsync -p 873:873```

 The command above will spin up a container that listens on port 873 for rsync connections.
+To push files into the
+container, you may use `rsync -rtR <file-or-directory> rsync://<docker-host-ip>:873/volume`.